SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 **Example:**

-To upload the blueprint for a building, you name the asset property "Building blueprint" and specify the file type of the blueprint file.
+To upload the schematic diagram for a wind turbine, you name the asset property "Wind turbine schematic" and specify the file type of the schematic file.
 Then upload the respective file.
 Once the asset is created, you can view this file for future reference.

 <a name=""></a>